jonschull/grantseeker-visualization/current_milestone.md

 # Immediate Next Steps implement Stateful Checkbox Architecture for GrantSeekerWeb:

+### ✅ Milestone Complete: Robust Modular Checkbox–URL Sync

+- All objectives for modular, robust checkbox–URL synchronization are complete.
+- The implementation has been regression tested and validated with no errors.
+- Documentation and changelog have been updated.
+- System is ready for next milestone or handoff.

 >>>WE ARE HERE see Change Log<<<<

 ## 1. Problem Statement